Digital Studio Director

 Professor Rachel Fensham

 Professor Rachel Fensham is a dance and theatre scholar with a history of research development in the digital humanities.
-She is Lead Chief Investigator (CI) on the ARC Linkage project, "Creative Convergence: Enhancing Impact in Regional Theatre for Young People" (2015-2018) and CI on the LIEF project for AusStage 6 which has developed an interoperable Theatre and Dance Platform at the University of Melbourne.
+She is Lead Chief Investigator (CI) on the ARC Linkage project, "Creative Convergence: Enhancing Impact in Regional Theatre for Young People" (2015-2018) and CI on the Linkage Infrastructure, Equipment and Facilities (LIEF) project for AusStage 6 which has developed an interoperable Theatre and Dance Platform at the University of Melbourne.

 Digital Chamber Researchers